jina-ai/docs/chapters/traversal.md

 with Document() as root:
     root.text = 'What is love?
 Oh baby do not hurt me.'

-# Initialised a document as root with 0 chunks.
+# Initialised a Document as root with 0 chunks.
 print(len(root.chunks))                # outputs 0

-# Initialise two documents and add them as chunks to root.
+# Initialise two Documents and add them as chunks to root.
 with Document() as chunk1:
     chunk1.text = 'What is love?'
     root.chunks.add(chunk1)